AudreyAcken/childrens-book-covers/README.md

 ## Step 8 (Optional): Explore the Textual Inversion Model
 Access the textual inversion inference code ```experiments/textual-inversion-inference.ipynb``` under the experiments folder.
 You can download the notebook file and modify the prompt.
 For example, the current prompt is ```prompt = "a children's book cover in the style of <dr-seuss-book-cover>"```.
 Ensure that you include the learned vocabulary <dr-seuss-book-cover> in your prompt.
 The current loaded concept is <dr-seuss-book-cover>, but you may also explore with other concepts at https://huggingface.co/sd-concepts-library.

+You can also include the title from the fine-tuned T-5 model in the prompt.
+However, this model has not been combined with the TextDiffuser model yet so the generated image will likely have a misspelled title.